History of Buddha - Facts and Fiction

 Buddhayasas memorized all these pages in three days and recited it with not a single mistake.

-The Emperor was speachless.
+The Emperor was speachless but convinced.

 Go to Buddhism China